jpimbert/VBAToolKit/README.md

 VBAToolkit integrates the open-source unit-testing VBAUnit framework to encourage and facilitate Test Driven Development, an healthy development method.

 **Convenient interface**
-A toolbar in Excel provides easy access to these features.
+A toolbar in Excel and several automatic functions provide easy access to these features.